jeremyckahn/chitchatter/README.md

 - Video and audio chatting.
 - Screen sharing.
 - File sharing:
-  - Powered by [WebTorrent](https://webtorrent.io/) and [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to support unlimited file size transfers.
+  - Unlimited file size transfers.
   - Files are encrypted prior to sending and decrypted by the receiver (the key is the roon name).
 - Markdown support via [`react-markdown`](https://github.com/remarkjs/react-markdown).
   - Includes support for syntax highlighting of code.